The cartographic resources available are:

 - historical cartography of the Municipality of Milano

-- different versions of technical cartography of the Municipality of Milano
+- technical cartography of the Municipality of Milano

 - technical and thematic cartography from Regione Lombardia